The best CMMS (Computerized Maintenance Management System) software can help businesses more easily manage maintenance, workflows, and costs.

 An analytics dashboard means that managers can easily track maintenance time and costs, while also check equipment history, in order to make efficiency evaluations and change workflows accordingly.

-There are four different tiers of plan available, with the Starter plan at $35 per user per month covering most basic features.
-The Professional plan priced at $60 per user per month offers more for small businesses, with the Business Plus plan aimed at medium businesses for $100 per user per month, and an Enterprise plan starting at $180 a month includes even more advanced features.
+There are four different tiers of plan available, with the Starter plan covering most basic features.
+The Professional plan offers more for small businesses, with the Business Plus plan aimed at medium businesses, and an Enterprise plan which includes even more advanced features.
 All pricing is when paid annually.

 Hippo CMMS provides an all-in-one solution for maintenance management, covering equipment and work orders, preventative maintenance and vendor management, all in a cloud-based mobile-friendly SaaS platform.